15 minute read

 I wrote the above August 6, 2017 on the beach at my parents house.
 I’ve thought about quitting drinking a millions times over the past two decades.
 Last summer something changed.
 It was my first true attempt to get sober.
 Seven days before I wrote this poem I decided I had enough, I was throwing in the towel.
 I had just spent the last two nights with some of my closest friends getting wasted and not sleeping during a 24 hour relay bike race.
 Not to mention I had jet lag from my flight that landed the night before from Ireland.
 I was in lala land over the guy I just visited there, plus lots of PVD (post vacation depression).
 I have no doubt twenty-four hours of drugs, booze, and brutal communication, with zero sleep is the entire reason our crew parted ways.
 The four of us haven’t all hung out together since.
 I call it the night the Beatles broke up; drugs, booze and bad decisions was our Yoko Ono.

-My “they buy, I’ll fly” mentality and my basic way of life never struck me as reckless.
+My “they buy, then I’ll fly” mentality and basic way of life never struck me as reckless.
 Most of the time I only knew the dude for a few days or maybe a week at the most when the plans were in motion for me to visit wherever that particular guy lived.
-Then just like all the rest I would excitedly tell some girl friends that “so and so” was flying me to (enter city name) all by myself.
+Then just like all the rest I would excitedly tell some girl friends that “so and so” was flying me to (enter city name).
+They would ask me if I was going all by myself- ummm duh… 3’s a crowd.
 Some would question if I was sure and when I instantly laughed it off and said yes it was followed by a warning for me to be careful, safety wise yes, but really they were talking about my heart that had been bruised nearly beyond repair with each one of the guys who preceded the current one.
 Other friends took the good old YOLO approach with me.
 The fact that I knew no one else within 100’s or 1000’s of miles when stepping foot off that plane to spend 4/5 or 10 days with a guy I literally just met was not scary to me.
 It was the exact opposite, it was exciting and becoming the norm for my impulsive way of life.
 I lived for that unknown rush.
-One time my friend made me install a google tracker on my phone after I told her she was the only one that knew I was in San Fransisco for the weekend.
+One time my friend made me install a google tracker on my phone after I told her that she was the only one who knew I was in San Fransisco for the weekend.
 Looking back that was a real asshole move on my part.
 If something did happen to me, worse case I turned up dead in the Bay by the hand of some San Fran psycho man it was my friend who would’ve had to live with the fact she didn’t do more to talk me out of it.
 It wouldn’t have mattered if she tried, once my mind is made up there was no talking me out of anything, especially when it came to my insane decisions.

 These episodes weren’t unusual for me.
-I wouldn’t take my meds consistently, sometimes quit them cold turkey, because I didn’t want to rely on mood stabilizers…because the drugs and alcohol I didn’t rely on at all, and they never affected my mood, right?
-Why do mentally ill addicts hate taking the meds that will help but had zero reservations popping or snorting anything from anyone, no questions asked.
-If I was feeling responsible and was sober enough I’d google whatever was stamped on the mystery pill, if nothing showed up it was drug roulette (which was more fun anyways).
-It’s amazing I’d forget to take my meds all the time, I sure never forgot to snort a line.
+I wouldn’t take my meds consistently, sometimes quit them cold turkey, because I didn’t want to rely on mood stabilizers..that would make me weak.
+Somehow the drugs and alcohol I relied on was less shameful than a pill designed to help my brain find balance and peace.
+Why do mentally ill addicts hate taking the meds that will help but have zero reservations popping or snorting anything from anyone, no questions asked.
+If I was feeling responsible and was sober enough I’d google whatever was stamped on the mystery pill, if nothing showed up it was drug roulette (way more fun anyways).
+It’s amazing I’d forget and still do forget to take my meds all the time, I sure never forgot to snort a line.

 I don’t do anything slow- talking, thinking. eating, driving, relationships, nothing.
 Especially with relationships it has to be rush or I’m bored out of my mind.
 Fuck it.
 I went to Ireland and didn’t pay a penny.
 I was treated better than I ever have been and fear ever will be.
 Did it last?
 No. But it was still something.
 Some people never get to have experiences like the many I have had.
 They played it safe, settled down and got their white picket fence house with 2.5 kids and a golden retriever.
 For me it was worth all the feels, even the desperately sad ones I was left alone with when the honeymoon was over.